 The preliminary investigation may include any of the following: interviews of the parties involved, including witnesses, and the gathering of other relevant information.

-At any time during the preliminary investigation, the Title IX Coordinator or designee may recommend that interim protections or remedies for the parties involved or witnesses be provided by appropriate college officials.
-These protections or remedies may include: separating the parties, placing limitations on contact between the parties, temporary suspension, or making alternative workplace or student housing arrangements.
-These remedies may be applied to one, both, or multiple parties involved.
-Failure to comply with the terms of interim protections may be considered a separate violation of Hesston College Community Standard.
+At any time during the preliminary investigation, the Title IX coordinator or designee may recommend that interim protections or remedies for the parties involved or witnesses be provided by appropriate college officials.
+These protections or remedies may include: separating the parties, placing limitations on contact between the parties, temporary suspension or making alternative workplace or student housing arrangements.
+These remedies may be applied to one, both or multiple parties involved.
+Failure to comply with the terms of interim protections may be considered a separate violation of Hesston College Community Standards.

 The college has developed both informal and formal complaint resolution procedures to respond to sex discrimination.
 The use of the informal complaint resolution procedure is optional.
 In instances where the parties involved do not wish to engage in the informal procedure, where attempts at the informal procedure are unsuccessful, or in situations where informal resolution is inappropriate, the formal procedure may be followed.

 - Informal Procedure.
 Informal resolution procedures are optional and may be used when the college determines that it is appropriate and both parties are agreeable.
 Some complaints of sex discrimination can be resolved through informal mediation between the parties by the Title IX coordinator or designee.